-The RS232 serial port allows a SCADA system to communication with the ISD using the Modbus RTU protocol.
+The RS232 serial port allows a SCADA system to communicate with the Controller using the Modbus RTU protocol.

 Setup of RS232 Serial Port

 The controller's RS232 serial port must be setup to communicate with the device it is connected to.
 The Baud Rate, Parity Mode and Stop Bits Parameter values of the two devices must be set to match.